tmiddlet2666/coherence-playground/monitoring/README.md

 1. JDK 17+
 2. Docker and docker-compose
 3. Maven 3.8.x
-4. The Coherence CLI installed and in the PATH
+4. The Coherence CLI installed and on the PATH
 5. Clone of this repository using `git clone https://github.com/tmiddlet2666/coherence-playground.git`

 Open a terminal and change to the directory `monitoring`